-- Set and mark all examination question papers. - Make arrangements for other forms of assessment i.e. oral/aural/practical. - Ratify the marks of students falling within the Sub-Board's responsibility. - Analyse statistical data relating to trends for student outcomes and module performance. - Make recommendations for the award and classification of degrees to the School Board for candidates within its responsibility.
+- Set and mark all examination question papers. - Make arrangements for other forms of assessment i.e. oral/aural/practical. - Ratify the marks of students falling within the Sub-Board's responsibility. - Analyse statistical data relating to trends for student outcomes and module performance. - Make recommendations for the progression status for candidates within its responsibility. - Make recommendations for the award and classification of degrees to the School Board for candidates within its responsibility.